ostroproject/ostro-os/meta-intel-iot-security/meta-integrity/README.md

     $IMA_EVM_BASE/scripts/ima-gen-self-signed.sh

     # 2. Keys signed by a new CA.
-    # When asked for a PEM pass phrase, that will be for the root CA.
+    # When asked for a PEM passphrase, that will be for the root CA.
     # Signing images then will not require entering that passphrase,
     # only creating new certificates does.
 Most likely the default
     # attributes for these certificates need to be adapted; modify